core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 is updated to:

 ~~~~
-1. If the request is secured using DTLS or TLS, let |url| be
+1. For CoAP over TCP, if the request is secured using TLS, let |url|
-    the string "coaps://".
+    be the string "coaps+tcp://".
 Otherwise, let |url| be the string
-    "coap://".
+    "coap+tcp://".
+For CoAP over WebSockets, if the request is
+    secured using TLS, let |url| be the string "coaps+ws://".
+    Otherwise, let |url| be the string "coap+ws://".
 ~~~~

 This step from {{RFC7252}}: